MinnPost/minnpost-templates/README.md

 A generator for [Yeoman](http://yeoman.io).

 The template created from this generator is a Grunt, RequireJS, and Bower powered front-end application.
 It will get compiled into a bit of embeddable HTML that links to CSS and JS files that are uploaded to S3.

-It is not necessary, but it intended for full page articles on the current MinnPost site.
+There are two main types: application and inline.
+Applications are meant for full page articles and inlines are more appropriate for embedding within a text filled article.

 ## Getting Started